Welcome

 What are the risks and what should you do?

-Answer: The mineral owner may have the right to access the land and extract minerals, which could disrupt the surface and any extension.
+The mineral owner may have the right to access the land and extract minerals, which could disrupt the surface and any extension.
 There is also a risk of subsidence.
-You should advise the client of these risks, recommend a coal mining search (if relevant), and consider indemnity insurance.
+Advise the client of these risks, recommend a coal mining search (CON29M), review any filed deed for the scope of ancillary rights and support, inform the lender, and consider specialist ground stability advice and indemnity insurance.

 Searches and Further Investigation